ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 5. Align the implementation to the appropriate pin map configuration.

 The `ICustomInstrument` and `ICustomInstrumentFactory` interfaces are used to define concrete class implementations for wrapping the instrument's driver API.
-Where the `ICustomInstrumentFactory` concrete class implementation is responsible for initially constructing the appropriate concrete `ICustomInstrument` object and designating the `InstrumentTypeId` to be used within the pin map definition.
+The `ICustomInstrumentFactory` concrete class implementation is responsible for initially constructing the appropriate concrete `ICustomInstrument` object and designating the `InstrumentTypeId` to be used within the pin map definition.

 > [!NOTE]
 > There should be separate concrete class implementations of `ICustomInstrument` and `ICustomInstrumentFactory` for each type of custom instrument, or `InstrumentTypeId`, that are to be supported.